 Danny Trejo – “I’m so proud to take this shot. . . .
 If you don’t take it for yourself, take it for your family. . .”

 Trisha Yearwood – “I know there’s a lot of talk about whether or not, whether to.
 For me, it felt like, when I found out that we were going to have a vaccine and that I was going to be able to get the vaccine — and that we in the world were going to be able to be vaccinated — I cried because I feel like it’s a gift from God.”

 A candid conversation with your family members, friends, co-workers, and close neighbors may provide all the star power you need.
 They can listen with care and may understand your fears the most.
 If they’ve gone through vaccination, their experiences may be the most reassuring medicine for you yet.

-We’ve highlighted what being vaccinated can do for you here ((Link to June “What Being Vaccinated will Do For You” Blog)), but are always available to address your COVID-19 concerns.
+We’ve highlighted what being vaccinated can do for you, but are always available to address your COVID-19 concerns.
 Please contact us for more information, or call 770-463-4644.